sophielrt/Pokemon_Top_Trumps/README.md

 ### Wireframes
 I designed the wireframe using [Balsamiq](https://balsamiq.com/?gad_source=1&gad_campaignid=203404003&gbraid=0AAAAAD3BuzM2dIpvaCG11kLamcF5Q3KgV&gclid=CjwKCAjwpOfHBhAxEiwAm1SwEiPicpKTgCI5qsO_ClQq3fiPralCRYTT2TKyBPkgk5S44vDQfpmleRoCkLEQAvD_BwE).

-This is only the first iteration of the Battle Academy Top Trumps website.
+This is only the first iteration of the Battle Academy Pokémon Top Trumps website.
 The High scores, Name, and Game Results sections will be added in the future.

 1. [Homepage](./assets/readmefile-assets/home-page-wireframe.png)
 2. [How to Play](./assets/readmefile-assets/how-to-play-wireframe.png)